 Wissot: No rocking chair for these old folks

-I ran the Vail HillClimb July 4 weekend.
+I ran the Vail HillClimb over the July 4 weekend.
 It’s not the first time I’ve run it.
-Counting the number of race t-shirts in my closet it looks like I have 13 times.
-That means I missed 30 other times because the race celebrated its 43rd running this year.
+Counting the number of race T-shirts in my closet, it looks like I have 13 times.
+That means I missed 30 other times, because the race celebrated its 43rd running this year.

-The race begins by the covered bridge in Vail Village and takes the runners up mostly Forest Service roads for 7.7 miles to just below the gondola in Mid-Vail.
+The race begins by the Covered Bridge in Vail Village and takes the runners up mostly Forest Service roads for 7.7 miles to just below the gondola in Mid-Vail.
 The altitude gain is a little over 2,000 feet.
 I said mostly Forest Service roads for a reason.
-This year, because of the road construction taking place between Eagle’s Nest and Mid-Vail, the last half mile or so took place on singletrack.
+This year, because of the road construction taking place between Eagles Nest and Mid-Vail, the last half mile or so took place on singletrack.

-I’m not much of a runner to begin with and the singletrack is to me like Kryptonite was to Superman.
-My worst nemesis.
+I’m not much of a runner to begin with, and the singletrack is to me as Kryptonite was to Superman: my worst nemesis.
 I just need to look at a tree root and I’m guaranteed to trip over it.

 But I digress.
 This column isn’t about me.
-It’s about the 14 other men and women in my age group (70-Death) who joined me on the climb that day.
-These 12 septuagenarians and two octogenarians were there to prove that the young of heart don’t need to be confined to a comfy chair reading a nice book.
+It’s about the 14 other men and women in my age group (70 to Death) who joined me on the climb that day.
+These 12 septuagenarians and two octogenarians were there to prove that the young at heart don’t need to be confined to a comfy chair reading a nice book.
 Doing something physically hard is not only for the young of body.

 Having said that, please let me make it clear that there is no beneficial health reason for a person over 70 to be running up a hill at altitude.
 Running does not increase your life expectancy.
 Some of the greatest marathoners in history did not make it out of their 60s and 70s.
 A brisk walk in a park or swimming laps in a pool done on a regular basis offers older people many of the cardio benefits needed to remain healthy.